Cosmetic Dentist in Spokane Valley and North Spokane

 Creating a New Smile with Porcelain Veneers

-The first step in creating a new smile with porcelain veneers is to communicate exactly what you don’t like about your smile as it is now.
-It’s a great idea to bring in pictures of smiles you do like, as a starting point for discussion.
-It’s possible to see how veneers would look on your teeth in one of several ways.
-A model of your teeth can be created over which wax “veneers” can be placed; sometimes acrylic (plastic) or tooth-colored filling material can be placed directly onto your teeth to demonstrate the effect veneers would have on them.
+The first step in creating a new smile with is to communicate with the cosmetic dentist what you would like corrected with your smile as it is currently.
+It could also be helpful to have examples of smiles that you like to help convey where you would like to be after your procedure.
+It is possible to see how veneers would look on your teeth in multiple ways.
+We can create a model of your teeth in which wax “veneers” can be placed.
+Sometimes acrylic or tooth-colored filling material can be placed directly onto your teeth to help you see the potential effects veneers would have.

-Once the plan has been agreed upon, your teeth will be prepared by removing a small amount of enamel, if this step is necessary.
-Molds of your teeth will be taken and used by a skilled dental laboratory to create your veneers, and you will receive a temporary set of veneers to wear during the few weeks it will take to create your permanent veneers.
-When the veneers come back from the lab, they will be cemented onto your teeth.
+Once a plan for your teeth has been agreed upon we will then prepare your teeth for the custom veneers.
+If applicable, we will remove a small amount of enamel to accommodate room for the veneers to fit properly.
+Molds of your teeth will then be taken and used by a dental laboratory to create your veneers.
+During the time it takes for your permanent veneers to be completed, we will provide you with temporary veneers.
+Once the veneers come back from the lab, they will be cemented onto your teeth and made to match your deisred color.

 Caring for Your Veneers